Sailing a Catamaran vs. Sailing a Monohull Yacht?

 Read this article with pros and cons and find your answers.
 However, if you still have not tried sailing a catamaran but would like to, maybe the following set of differences between monohulls and catamarans can help you decide to charter a catamaran or monohull.

+Multihulls such as catamarans and trimarans are deriving their popularity out of the fact that most of them are created for extracting maximum pleasure out of your vacation at sea.
 However, there is one advantage most monohulls have compared to catamarans, and that is when underway is that they do not pound or slap.
-Catamarans with low bridge deck clearance tend to pound and slap on the undercarriage in lumpy seas when sailing upwind.
-This may sometimes feel as though the boat is getting pounded to pieces.
+Catamarans with low bridge deck clearance tend to hit and slap on the undercarriage in lumpy seas when sailing upwind.
+This may sometimes feel as though the boat is getting beaten to pieces.